-With the coronavirus pandemic still in full swing—and other illnesses still lurking in the wild—regularly disinfecting mobile devices is a good idea.
+With all of the illnesses lurking in the wild, regularly disinfecting mobile devices is a good idea.
 Considering how delicate cell phones can be, what is the best way to go about cleaning them?

 According to the Federal Communications Commission (FCC), taking the following precautions can lower the risk of contamination to cell phones when away from home: